 Q. May I visit?

 A. Yes, we offer guided educational tours to the public depending on their membership level.
 There is a membership program that allows members two visits per year during the sanctuary’s Annual Spring Member Day Fundraiser and the Holiday Member Open House Fundraiser.
-People who join as a member of the Great Ape Hero Level (gift of $250 or more can set up a private, guided tour for up to four family members.
-Tours must be scheduled at least two weeks in advance and are held on Wednesdays, Fridays, or Saturdays at either 10:30 AM or 12:30 PM.
-Give us a call to schedule your tour.
+People who join as a member of the Great Ape Hero Level (gift of $250 or more) can set up a private, guided tour for up to four family members.
+Tours are limited to select days and times each week.
+Please call a member of the Donor Relations Team to inquire about tour availability.
 Click Here for membership information.

 Q. May I bring my school or civic group for a tour?

-A. There are educational tours available for school groups (middle school through college) and interest groups such as community civic groups, senior, and youth groups.
-College-level groups are asked to donate $15 per person and adult community or civic groups are asked to donate $25 and have at least 10 people in attendance.
+A. There are educational tours available for school groups (middle school through college).
+College-level groups are asked to donate $15 per person.
 Junior high and high school students may tour the sanctuary for a donation of $10 per student or chaperone.
 Educational tours are limited to select days and times each week.
-Please schedule your tour with our office at least two weeks in advance.
-Tours are held on Wednesdays, Fridays, or Saturdays at either 10:30 AM or 12:30 PM.
+Please schedule your tour with our office at least one month in advance.

 Q. Where are you located?